 Main Entry Points

-Our Junior School will be relocating to our Senior School site in SW20, in September 2020.
+The Junior School has a one form entry with an average class size of 18.
+It will be relocating to our Senior School site located in SW20 in September 2020.

 Entry to Reception Class (Age 4-5)